 RN to MSN

 RNs who hold an associate degree but not a bachelor’s can accelerate the path to an advanced degree with our 52-credit RN to MSN program.
 Two bridge courses bring students to the graduate level, allowing them to earn a master’s degree in our Psychiatric/Mental Health Nurse Practitioner program.
 A pass-through bachelor's degree in nursing is not granted as part of this program.
 Graduates are eligible for national board certification.
-The application for the next semester students may apply for, spring 2019, is now open.
-The deadline to apply and have all material in to be considered for spring 2019 is Sept 1.
+The next enrollment period is fall 2019, This application is now open with a deadline of March 1.

 Nurses ready to rise to the next level in their careers can enroll in our 42-credit MSN.
 A bachelor’s degree in nursing is required for admission.
-The application for the next semester students may apply for, spring 2019, is now open.
-The deadline to apply and have all material in to be considered for spring 2019 is Sept 1.
+The next enrollment period is fall 2019.
+This application is now open with a deadline of March 1.

 Course of Study